natc66/nmcdesign/README.md

 # nmcdesign
 portfolio website

 Hello!
-This is website is both a professional place for me to display my work and for people to look at my work.
+This website is both a professional place for me to display my work and for people to look at my work...
 But it's also a project that is still under development.

 Some things that are being worked on right now:
 - Sticky navbar on the top